 - depending on the student loan you have and where you studied, your loan may be cancelled after a certain amount of time1

-Paying interest on your student loan
+When do you start paying interest on your student loan?

 Interest is charged from the day you start receiving the loan until it’s repaid in full, or cancelled.